 Kay Marsh Green

-Kay Green has nearly 30 years of experience working with colleges, universities, hospitals and national organizations in all aspects of fundraising.
-Ms. Green has previously served both as an institutional development officer and fundraising consultant for colleges, private schools and political organizations.
-Prior to moving to Dallas, she was head of a consulting firm in Maryland.
-Her experience includes senior development positions at Hood College and Southern Methodist University’s Meadows School of the Arts.
-She has been actively involved with the United Way as a volunteer instructor in Board/staff relations and resource development.
-She is a frequent speaker and trainer for organizations on numerous fundraising topics and her writings on fundraising have appeared in professional publications.
-Ms. Green has been active in AFP for 25 years, is past president of the Dallas chapter, past Board member of AFP and past member of the national Board of the AFP Foundation for Philanthropy.
-Contact Kay Marsh Green at 800.883.0801 or via email.
+Kay Green has over 40 years of experience working with nonprofits and associations.
+Ms. Green has previously served as CEO of PATH International, ED of Equest Therapeutic Horsemanship and institutional development officer of a variety of nonprofits including Hood College and Southern Methodist University’s Meadows School of the Arts.
+Kay has been a fundraising consultant for 25 years working with museums, hospitals, colleges, private schools and trade associations providing consulting in all aspect of fundraising.
+She is a frequent speaker and trainer for organizations on numerous nonprofit topics and her writings on fundraising have appeared in professional publications.
+Ms. Green has been active in AFP for 35 years, is past president of the Dallas chapter, past Board member of AFP and past member of the national Board of the AFP Foundation for Philanthropy.

 Robert W. Grove